-- If parent has met professionals who may of repeatedly dismissed concerns or who accused the parent of making things up and crushed that parent who didn’t want to ask for help but did so for the welfare of their child.
+- If this parent has met professionals who may of repeatedly dismissed concerns or who accused the parent of making things up and crushed that parent who didn’t want to ask for help but did so for the welfare of their child.

-- Any hurt a parent has felt when they feel a personal connection of human understanding has been made with a professional and they have put all their trust into them only to be let down when that same professional hasn’t followed through or has left or passed their case on or withdrawn services without explanation.
+- Any hurt this parent has felt when they feel a personal connection of human understanding has been made with a professional and they have put all their trust into them only to be let down when that same professional hasn’t followed through or has left or passed their case on or withdrawn services without explanation.